 As you have probably already discovered, all gadgets in PowerCache's windows have keyboard shortcuts.
 The key to use to activate any particular gadget will be underscored in that gadgets text field.
-For example, the in PowerCache's main preferences window, looks something like
+For example, the this:

+Save gadget in PowerCache's main preferences window, looks something like